|Nutrition Facts (per serving)|

 Combine ground pork, ground veal, pork fat, and bread.

 Whisk together salt, pepper, cayenne pepper, nutmeg, mace, thyme, marjoram, sage, lemon zest, and egg.

 Prick any air pockets with a pin.
-Store raw sausages in the refrigerator up to three days.
+(Store raw sausages in the refrigerator up to 3 days.
 Freeze up to 3 months.*)

 - To get perfect fine-grated lemon zest, use a zester.